 Professionally I am a clinical nurse specialist at NUH Children’s Hospital.
 I think healthcare and education have lots of parallels.
 I can offer insight but from a different perspective.
 During my time as a governor I have seen the school go from strength to strength and although my own children have since left Heathfield I feel privileged to still be part of the governing body promoting the safety, well being and educational success of its pupils.

 I was appointed as a Co-opted governor of the school in 2016.
 I have been a governor in several schools within Nottingham over many years.
 I was a pupil at Heathfield many years ago when I think it used to be called Scotland Road School.
 I was pleased to become involved with the school again as a governor after so many years and have found it to be interesting to see how the school now operates in today’s ever changing political and financial climate.

-My main aim as a governor at Heathfield is to support the senior management and staff in providing the children with the best possible education in order for them to achieve their potential, before moving on to secondary education.
+My main aim as a governor at Heathfield is to support the Senior Leadership Team and staff in providing the children with the best possible education in order for them to achieve their potential, before moving on to secondary education.
 Also, for the children to be happy and feel safe within the school.

 I have been teaching for over 20 years and have experience of working in all year groups in Nottingham City primary schools.
 My relationship with children, parents and carers has always been positive where I strive to reach the best possible outcomes for all concerned.
 Since joining Heathfield, I have enjoyed working in KS1.
 I have high regard for collaborative work between school, home and the wider community.
 I enjoy working as part of a team and know how important my new role is.
 I have always been trustworthy, reliable and hard-working.